wp-plugins/atcontent/readme.txt

 #### Free backup in AtContent cloud ####

-* After the installation click “Import” and all your content will be also placed in AtContent cloud under your secure account.
+* After the installation click “Import posts into AtContent” and all your content will be also placed in AtContent cloud under your secure account.
 Even if your site/hosting will go down, your content will be saved!

 We are now in a new era of content distribution!
 Joining AtContent costs you nothing – the plugin is free.
 Get started today!
 You lose nothing and gain more readers and income.